 12. LA Confidential (1997)

 Set in the fifties of a crime ridden Los Angeles, this a story about three cops and their ways of dealing with crime and perpetrators.
 It’s essentially a crime thriller but the whodunit saga goes beyond that.
 An investigation into a series of murders in the city, opens a can of worms of corruption and deceit.
-A relatively unknown Guy Pierce and Russell Crowe along with the seasoned Kevin Spacey played the protagonists.
-Kim Basinger won the oscar for her portrayal of a prostitute.
+A relatively unknown Guy Pearce and Russell Crowe along with the seasoned Kevin Spacey played the protagonists.
+Kim Basinger won the Oscar for her portrayal of a prostitute.

 11. Investigation of a Citizen Above Suspicion (1971)